 We pay almost all our daily spending and purchases with Curve.
 We have linked Bank Norwegian Visa Credit and Nordea Mastercard Debit/Credit to our Curve Apps.
 Bank Norwegian Visa is especially a good choice, because it gives 1% Cashback usable for Norwegian Air Shuttle flights, it has free ATM withdrawals and no monthly fee.
 Nordea's Mastercard does not have similar perks, but as our main bank provider, it is a good backup card.

 It is really easy to order Curve.
 You need to install Curve App to your phone.
 The card can be ordered via the app and it will be delivered to your home in 2 weeks.

-Curve offers a 1% bonus on purchases from three selected merchants for 3 months.
-The list includes among others: Lidl and Shell.
-In other words, you get one percent bonus for all Lidl purchases during the campaign.
+Curve Blue offers a 1% bonus on purchases from three selected merchants for 3 months.
+Curve Black and Curve Metal do not have any time limitations for this feature.
+The merchant list includes among others: Lidl and Shell.
+In other words, you get one percent bonus for all Lidl purchases.
 The bonus accumulates in the Curve application, from which it can be used later.

-Download Curve App via our referral link and you (and we) will get 5 Pounds welcome bonus.
+Download Curve App via our referral link and you (and we) will get £5 welcome bonus.

-According to our Curve review, Curve is a good virtual payment card among travellers whose destinations are using a different currency from one's own home currency.
-As a free card, Curve brings clear savings in currency conversion costs.
+According to our Curve review, Curve is an excellent virtual payment card among travellers whose destinations are using a different currency from one's own home currency.
+As a free card, Curve Blue brings clear savings in currency conversion costs.
 The card is also suitable for those who travel for work with credit cards from different banks.
-As a basic rule when using credit cards, one needs to spend wisely when using Curve card too.
-We recommend you to read a broader article about traveller's credit cards written in Finnish.
+As a basic rule, when using credit cards, one needs to spend wisely when using Curve card too.

 Since Curve Blue is completely free, trying it yourself is the easiest way to find out the suitability of this card for yourself.